Here are some of the best natural remedies for perioral dermatitis to reduce flare-ups and get PD under control once and for all!

 3. Greek Yogurt

 Greek yogurt is soothing and cooling when applied to the skin which helps calm inflammation, redness and takes away pain.
 It is also rich in good bacteria, making it a powerful antibacterial agent that helps eliminate bad bacteria on the skin.

-► Greek Yogurt Face Mask: Instantly soothe and cool inflamed and painful skin using this greek yogurt face mask!
+- Greek Yogurt Face Mask: Instantly soothe and cool inflamed and painful skin using this greek yogurt face mask!
 Mix 1 tbsp of greek yogurt and a pinch of turmeric powder in a small bowl.
-Using a face mask brush, apply the mixture onto your face and leave it on for about 7 minutes before rinsing off.
+Using a soft cosmetic brush, apply the mixture onto your face and leave it on for about 7 minutes before rinsing off.

 4. Manuka Honey

 Being a miracle cure for almost any ailment on the planet, manuka honey is one of the best natural remedies for perioral dermatitis.
 It is rich in powerful antioxidants and nourishing nutrients that heal and calm inflamed and painful skin.
 Honey is a natural skin soother and it provides instant relief to PR affected skin.

 - Manuka Honey Face Wash: Have you heard of using raw honey alone to cleanse your face?
 It’s incredibly effective in treating a myriad of skin problems including acne and eczema!
 All you have to do is store a manuka honey jar in your bathroom cabinet.
 Wet your face with warm water then scoop out a teaspoon and massage this onto your face for a minute.
 Rinse off and pat dry.

 Experience a cooling and soothing sensation on your irritated skin with pure aloe gel.
 It is a natural sealant which locks moisture into the skin, thereby eliminating dry skin associated with perioral dermatitis.
 Aloe vera is also a powerful anti-inflammatory that reduces inflammation and calms redness.